 A number of presentations were made by KPMG and UCT staff to departments and key stakeholders including the trade unions, student leadership, financial aid managers, procurement specialists, finance managers and administrative staff.
 This was in line with the message from the vice-chancellor that there would be a communication and marketing campaign to promote the hotline.

 We hope that sharing these outcomes will encourage staff, students and external parties to use the hotline to blow the whistle on corrupt practices.
-I wish to make a special plea that when phoning the hotline, as much as information as possible should be provided to allow for a proper investigation.
+I wish to make a special plea that when phoning the hotline, as much information as possible should be provided to allow for a proper investigation.
 Confidentiality and anonymity are guaranteed and no one is compelled to disclose their identity, so there is no risk to the caller.

-Complaint: that a staff member in a position of care for students was abusing his position by making passes at students and getting involved with them
+Complaint: a staff member in a position of care for students was abusing his position by making passes at students and getting involved with them